nipreps-containers/mcribs/README.md

-# MIRTK
+# MCRIBS

-Medical Image Registration ToolKit (MIRTK)
+## Description

-This builds the MCRIBS version of MIRTK (latest commit: https://github.com/DevelopmentalImagingMCRI/MCRIBS/commit/bb57350a88c35487ae1ad2d33975ec83eaa15a45) and its dependencies (ITK, VTK) from source.
+This builds a legacy version of the MCRIBS pipeline and its dependencies (ITK, VTK) from source.
-Additionally, a modified version of VTK 9.2.2 is used, following https://github.com/DevelopmentalImagingMCRI/MCRIBS/commit/e0daec6d0798659c54eeea6c2bb2e440ca3de089
+Note: this installation does not include all pieces required to run `MCRIBReconAll`, you will need to have:
+- FreeSurfer
+- FSL

-### Portability
+## Portability
-To use `mirtk` tools in another Dockerfile, you will need to:
+To use MCRIBS in another Dockerfile, you will need to:
-1. COPY /opt/mirtk <dest> and add its `bin/` to `$PATH`
+1. COPY `/opt/MCRIBS/` and `/opt/setupMCRIBS.sh`
-1. COPY /opt/vtk/lib <shared libraries>
-1. COPY /opt/itk/lib <shared libraries> (Optional)
-1. Install the following libraries (jammy):
+1. Install the following libraries (jammy): libboost-dev libeigen3-dev libflann-dev libgl1-mesa-dev libglu1-mesa-dev
-    - libarpack2-dev
-    - libcgal-dev
-    - libeigen3-dev
-    - libpng-dev
-    - libsuitesparse-dev
+    libssl-dev
-    - libtbb-dev
+    libtbb-dev
+    libxt-dev
+    zlib1g-dev